awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.AdvSecurity.md

 ## Removing the TDE option<a name="Appendix.Oracle.Options.AdvSecurity.Remove"></a>

- If you no longer want to use the TDE option with a DB instance, you must decrypt all your data on the DB instance, copy the data to a new DB instance that is not associated with an option group with TDE enabled, and then delete the original instance\.
-You can rename the new instance to be the same name as the previous DB instance if you prefer\.
+To remove the **TDE** option with a DB instance, complete the following steps:

+1. Decrypt all your data on the DB instance\.

+1. Copy the data to a new DB instance that is not associated with an option group with **TDE** enabled\.

+1. Delete the original instance\.

+You can name the new instance the same name as the previous DB instance\.

 ## Using TDE with Oracle Data Pump<a name="Appendix.Oracle.Options.AdvSecurity.Pump"></a>